mpmarenco/data-engineer-test/README.md

 # Data Engineer take home assingment

-This application processes the file dataset.json lacated in the data/ folder to a couple of derivatives and calculate a metric
+This application processes the file dataset.json lacated in the *data/* folder of the current project to a couple of derivatives and calculates a metric

 ## Table of Contents